Potential risks from General purpose AI systems- Part II: Systemic Risks 3 min read

 Systemic risks

 When discussing systemic risks, they are risks beyond those posed by the capabilities of available general-purpose AI systems.
 The widespread deployment of these AI systems is associated with systemic risks that span labor markets, privacy, and the environment.
 The continuous expansion and advancement of general-purpose AI poses a risk to labor markets due to its capabilities to automate a wide variety of tasks.
 People previously handled these tasks, and the ongoing advancement of AI systems in perfecting them poses a significant disruption to the labor market.
-However, there is a different school of thought that suggests job losses could be offset by the creation of new jobs in non-automated sectors.
+However, a different school of thought suggests that job losses could be offset by the creation of new jobs in non-automated sectors.

 A second risk is the Global AI research and development divide.
 In the current AI research and development, there is a focus on the countries doing this.
 It is in a few Western countries and China.
 This increases the case of the AI divide, which could further expand as dependence on this small set of countries grows.
 This is likely to contribute to global inequality as well.
 Low- and middle-income countries may feel this divide further as AI advances, given their limited access to the expensive computing power needed to develop general-purpose AI.